Tomáš Rosický: 2002 FIFA World Cup and UEFA Euro 2004

+2006

 At the 2006 World Cup, Rosický scored two goals in the Czech Republic's opening match on 12 June 2006 in a 3–0 victory over the United States, the first of which was from 30 yd out.
 He was named as the FIFA Man of the Match for his performance.
 Rosický played the whole 90 minutes of his country's subsequent matches, against Ghana and Italy, but the Czech Republic lost both games by a 2–0 scoreline and progressed no further in the tournament.

 In August 2006, Rosický was made captain of the Czech Republic national side, replacing the retiring Pavel Nedvěd in advance of the UEFA Euro 2008 qualifying process.
 After a defeat to Germany during the campaign in March 2007, he was among a group of players fined 1 million koruna (£25,000) by the Football Association of the Czech Republic (FAČR) for his part in a party involving prostitutes, for which he later apologised in a press conference.
 His last appearance of the qualifying campaign was against Slovakia in November 2007.
-Rosický missed Euro 2008 due to injury, announcing his absence in May 2008.
-He returned to international football when he started for the Czech Republic on 9 September 2009, in a World Cup qualifier against San Marino, following a 20-month absence due to injury.
+Rosický missed the UEFA Euro 2008 due to injury, announcing his absence in May 2008.
+Following one-year absence of injury, he returned to international football when he started for the Czech Republic on 9 September 2009 in a World Cup qualifier against San Marino.
 The game finished 7–0 to the Czech Republic.

+2010s: 100 appearances and retirement

-Rosický captained the Czech Republic in their opening two matches at UEFA Euro 2012.
-However, an achilles tendon injury in the second match, a 2–1 win over Greece ended his tournament, as the Czechs were eliminated in the quarter-finals by Portugal.
+Rosický served as captain of the Czech Republic football team in their opening two matches at UEFA Euro 2012, but an achilles tendon injury in a 2–1 victory against Greece ended his tournament, as the Czechs were eliminated in the quarter-finals by Portugal.

 On 12 June 2015, Rosický earned his 100th international cap in a 2–1 defeat away to Iceland in UEFA Euro 2016 qualifying.
-On 13 June the following year, at the Euro 2016 finals, Rosický became the oldest player to represent Czech Republic in the competition at the age of 35.
-The record is unique for Rosický as he also holds the record for being the youngest player to have done so, having featured at Euro 2000 for his nation as a 19-year old.
+The following year on 13 June at the Euro 2016, he became the oldest player to represent Czech Republic in the competition at the age of 35.
+The record is unique for Rosický as he also holds the record for being the youngest player to have done so, having featured at the UEFA Euro 2000 for his nation at 19 years old.

+Rosický retired from international football on 20 December 2017, stating struggles with injuries and that his body could not match the highest fitness level.

-Managerial career
+Functionary career

-In January 2018 Rosický became assistant of the new AC Sparta Prague sport director Zdeněk Ščasný.
-On 17 December 2018 he replaced Ščasný as a sport director, soon after Ščasný moved to the position of Sparta head coach.
+In January 2018 Rosický became assistant of the new AC Sparta Prague sporting director Zdeněk Ščasný.
+On 17 December 2018 he replaced Ščasný as sporting director, soon after Ščasný moved to the position of Sparta head coach.